nx-lr/protea/readme.md

 #### Class constructors

-In Protea, the primary constructor of a class is a combination of:
+In Protea, the constructor of a class is a combination of:

-- The constructor parameters
+- The parameters
-- Methods that are called in the body of the class
-- Statements and expressions that are executed in the body of the class
+- Statements executed in the class body
-- Fields declared in the body of a Protea class are handled in a manner similar to JavaScript; they're assigned when the class is first instantiated.
+- Fields and methods assigned when the class is initialised.

 This Person class demonstrates several of the things you can do inside the body of a class: